tillsteinbach/VWsFriend/README.md

 * Open a browser to configure grafana on http://IP-ADDRESS:3001 with the user and password you selected

 ## What is missing
-* In the current state ioBroker is not configured automatically
+* In the current state ioBroker is not configured completly automatically

 ## Open improvements
 * Deploy datasource and dashboard as grafana app (allows better control)